Accessibility statement for ljmu.ac.uk

 This website was retested by UserVision in the week commencing 26 June 2023, who audited the original issues and other sample pages.

-Since January 2023, we have introduced automated testing of a sample of 3000 pages.
+In January 2023, we introduced automated testing for a sample of 3000 pages.
+This was increased to 5000 pages in January 2024.
 The default automated testing occurs every 5 days.
 The audits are carried out to the WCG 2.2 standard.